 6. Show others love and kindness

 I know this is the last thing on your mind.
 Perhaps, you don’t even like talking to people.
 It’s ok; there are various ways to show others love and kindness without talking to them directly.
 Someone said he saw a video on youtube and saw that the video has 999 likes.
 He added his ‘like’ to make it 1K.
-He said, all through that day, he felt so happy, as if he has achieved something great.
-Little act of kindness makes you feel good.
+He said, all through that day, he felt so happy as if he has achieved something great.
+A little act of kindness makes you feel good.
 You might ask, how is showing love and kindness to others practising self-love?
 Research shows that being kind to others will make you feel happier and more fulfilled.
 This will change the way you view yourself and help you to improve your self-esteem.

 7. Be grateful for your life

 Your life is valuable; be grateful for it.
 I want you to know that your existence on earth is not by chance; it has been ordained from above.
-You surely have a purpose to fulfill here on earth.
+You surely have a purpose to fulfil here on earth.
 Be grateful that you are still breathing.
 As long as you are still breathing, there is hope for better days.

 8. Say ‘no’ loudly

 You don’t have to say ‘yes’ to everyone or everything.
 Learn to say ‘no’ too.
 If you are always afraid of saying no, start practising it in your room.
 Start by saying ‘no’ loudly and repeatedly in your room.
 To overcome low self-esteem, you have to stop putting yourself in a helpless position.
-Whatever is demanded from you, if it not healthy for you, please turn it down politely without a need to apologize.
+Whatever is demanded from you, if it is not healthy for you, please turn it down politely without a need to apologize.
 You have to start making a firm decision and start taking your ground.

 9. Be realistic

 Don’t set yourself up for failure over and over again.
 Be realistic with your expectations.
 Stop expecting that things will change overnight.
 Change is a gradual process and it takes time.
-The secret to achieving your goals is consistency and persistency.
+The secret to achieving your goals is consistency and being persistence.
 Don’t be too hard on yourself.
 You might have done everything to stop feeling low self-esteem but somehow you are still dealing with low self-esteem.
 You know what, you should give yourself time.
 Keep doing what you are doing and with time (very soon), you will achieve your goals.